Kingdom of Reman: Influence and legacy

-A century rule of Reman has established a mark in the two separate territories (Yala and Hulu Perak) that once form an integral domain of the kingdom.
-The areas till today are marked by a Patani-Reman influence, bind together with a common culture, linguistic and heritage as a result from the emigration from the Patani lowlands during the Reman period.
+The Kingdom of Reman left a mark in Yala province and Hulu Perak District which had once form an integral domain of the kingdom.
+The areas are marked by a Patani-Reman influence, bound together with a common culture, language and heritage as a result from the emigration from the Patani lowlands during the Reman period.

-Several monuments can be witnessed as testaments of the former splendor of the Reman Kingdom.
-This includes Istana Singgah (The Visiting Palace), the palatial residence of the royal family in lower Reman.
-It is credited as one of the best example of the traditional architecture in the Kingdom.
+There are several monuments to the Reman Kingdom.
+These include the Istana Singgah (The Visiting Palace), the palatial residence of the royal family in Lower Reman.
+It is credited as one of the best example of the traditional architecture in the kingdom.
 Located in Kampung Selarong, it was built in the late 19th century as a secondary palace away from the administrative centre of the kingdom in Kota Baru (in present-day Yala).
 The manor was once a fortress of Tuan Lebeh before he was being arrested by the Siamese authorities due to a suspected uprising plot for Patani independence.
 The final resting place of Permaisuri Cik Neng, the Queen of Reman is also located nearby the palatial grounds, her death in 1915 was widely believed due to her devastation after the demise of the crown prince.
-The residence is currently privately owned by the descendants of Reman royal family.
+The residence is currently privately owned by the descendants of the Reman royal family.

 The waves of migration from the plains of Patani also bought a strong Patani based linguistic heritage.
-The Reman dialect is largely based on Patani form of Malay, nonetheless it has incorporated various peculiar features that denotes influence from the Perakian and Kedahan Malay dialects.
+The Reman dialect is largely based on Patani Malay, nonetheless it has incorporated various peculiar features that denotes influence from the Perakian and Kedahan Malay dialects.
 It constitute as a dialect continuum between the East and the West Coast Malay language.
 In Perak, the variant is also known locally as Longat Pattani Batu Kurau.